hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 Although Section 10.3 of {{RFC5155}} specifies upper bounds for the number of hash iterations to use, there is no published guidance for zone owners about good values to select.
-Because hashing provides only moderate protection, as shown recently in academic studies of NSEC3 protected zones {{GPUNSEC3}}{{ZONEENUM}}.
+Recent in academic studies have shown that NSEC3 hashing provides only provides moderate protection {{GPUNSEC3}}{{ZONEENUM}}.

 ## Salt

-Operators are encouraged to forget the salt entirely by using a zero-length salt value instead (represented as a "-" in the presentation format).
+Operators are encouraged to forgo using a salt entirely by using a zero-length salt value instead (represented as a "-" in the presentation format).